Action-Space Entropy Regularization in Bayesian Markowitz: Introduction

-\item \textbf{Orthogonality of entropy and learning.} Posterior dynamics are policy independent, so entropy regularization cannot accelerate learning about $\rho$.
-The mean control is identical to the deterministic Bayesian Markowitz feedback of \citet{defranco2018}; entropy regularization affects only the policy variance.
+\item \textbf{Orthogonality.} Posterior dynamics are policy-independent, so entropy regularization cannot accelerate learning about $\rho$.
+The mean control is $\tau$-independent and identical to the deterministic Bayesian Markowitz feedback; entropy enters only the policy variance.

-\item \textbf{Conviction driven policy variance.} The optimal policy variance increases with posterior conviction $|m_t|$ (the magnitude of the drift estimate, not the posterior precision $P_t$).
-The entropy penalty forces greater action randomization when the mean position is most aggressive, acting as a robustness mechanism against aggressive positioning under model risk (Proposition~\ref{prop:conviction}). \end{enumerate}

-\begin{remark}[Role of Entropy Regularization] Like in \citet{wang2019}, entropy regularization yields explicit Gaussian policies and connects to relaxed stochastic control.
-The weight $\tau$ controls the degree of policy randomization; larger $\tau$ favors softer (more spread out) controls. \end{remark}